Famosi/Duckietown-AI-Driving-Olympics/README.md

 Collected data are pairs `<observation, action>` used to train a neural network.

-The `expert`, at each step, computes a prediction tree and uses information from the simulated environment (e.g distance from the center of the lane) to calculate the reward of each action.
+The `expert`, at each step, computes a prediction tree and uses information from the simulated environment (e.g. the distance from the center of the right lane) to calculate the reward of each action.
 Then, it takes the action that maximize the reward (check the [expert.py](learning/expert.py) file for more info).

 You can see here below the `expert` running:

 <img width="350" height="350" src="gifs/topview.gif">

 Trough this tutorial you will: